Waterford Templar Historical Day

 At Kilbarry Knights Templar Graveyard, 12:30 PM

-The Templar remembrance service at Kilbarry is held to honor the memory of the Knights Templar arrested in France on Friday 13 October 1307, as well as all fallen Templars across the various faiths of the Order.
+The Templar remembrance service at Kilbarry is held to honour the memory of the Knights Templar arrested in France on Friday 13 October 1307, as well as all fallen Templars across the various faiths of the Order, past and present, which has been incorrectly perceived as a Catholic order, but was actually interfaith with Christians (Gnostics and Catholics) but also Muslims and Jews as part of the citizen class, as evidenced by the Templar Rule and records but also recent scholarship and my own MA dissertation research.

 -